-- The minimum requirements must always be met to ensure that the exchange of data is possible - To avoid the diurnal-nocturnal changeover periods of fish (Carpenter et al. 1981), censuses should be done between 0900 and 1600 hours. - □ As a general rule, no decompression dives should be allowed during censuses.

-- Enter data into the database using the structure described at the end of this chapter (Section 2.9). - Information about the sample is entered into the sample table (XXCRSAMP) and a unique sample identifier (SAMPLE_ID) is allocated.
-The type of data collected in the sample is described by the DATA_TYPE field, which for the fish data is denoted by the letter "F". - Enter data collected for the fish census into the data table (XXCRFDAT) using the SAMPLE_ID allocated in the sample table. - Calculate the average length (AV_SIZE) of the 'target' species from the length estimates.
-Individual records from 'target' species can be stored in another table containing the SAMPLE_ID, FIELDCODE, size estimate (SIZE_EST) for each fish. - When ambient environmental parameters are measured at the site another entry is made into the sample table and a unique sample identifier is allocated.
+The minimum requirements must always be met to ensure that the exchange of data is possible ☐ To avoid the diurnal-nocturnal changeover periods of fish (Carpenter et al. 1981), censuses should be done between 0900 and 1600 hours. ☐ As a general rule, no decompression dives should be allowed during censuses.
+Data processing Enter data into the database using the structure described at the end of this chapter (Section 2.9).
+Information about the sample is entered into the sample table (XXCRSAMP) and a unique sample identifier (SAMPLE\ID) is allocated.
+The type of data collected in the sample is described by the DATA\TYPE field, which for the fish data is denoted by the letter "F". ☐ Enter data collected for the fish census into the data table (XXCRFDAT) using the SAMPLE\ID allocated in the sample table. ☐ Calculate the average length (AV\SIZE) of the 'target' species from the length estimates.
+Individual records from 'target' species can be stored in another table containing the SAMPLE\ID, FIELDCODE, size estimate (SIZE\EST) for each fish. ☐ When ambient environmental parameters are measured at the site another entry is made into the sample table and a unique sample identifier is allocated.
 The ambient parameters are denoted in the sample table by the letter "A".
 Always check and verify data after entry.
 Always backup data regularly.

-- The mid-point of an abundance category is used as the best estimate of abundance, except in the two highest log abundance categories (categories 7 and 8) in which the minimum of the category range is used: for category 7, an abundance of 1025 is used; and for category 8, an abundance of 4097 is used. - Multivariate techniques or parametric and non-parametric statistics can be used to compare abundance data of many species. - Simple linear regression techniques or multivariate ordination techniques can be used to relate the abundance and species richness and diversity of fishes to benthic community data (e.g. coral cover). - Graphical presentation of patterns of species richness and abundance provide useful exploratory analysis.
+Analysis The mid-point of an abundance category is used as the best estimate of abundance, except in the two highest log abundance categories (categories 7 and 8) in which the minimum of the category range is used: for category 7, an abundance of 1025 is used; and for category 8, an abundance of 4097 is used.

+Graphical presentation of patterns of species richness and abundance provide useful exploratory analysis.